-The StratumV2 Protocol Suite consists of 4 Protocols (the main Mining Protocol and 3 sub-protocols) which specify the communication standards among 5 Roles for Bitcoin Mining entities, through the use of 3 types of communication channels.
-This section defines the roles and provides a summary of each sub-protocol's implementation.
+The Stratum v2 Protocol Suite consists of 4 protocols (the main Mining Protocol and 3 sub-protocols) which specify the communication standards among 5 roles for Bitcoin Mining entities, through the use of 3 types of communication channels.
+This section defines the roles, channels, and provides a summary of each sub-protocol's implementation.
 For technical specifications, please refer to the full documentation on Github (opens new window).

 The actual mining machines which compute hashes.
 Miners may refer to a wide variety of hashrate producers; from large-scale corporate mining farms to wildcat mobile mining operations capturing flare gas on a temporory shale drilling site.
 Miners are most usefully referred to at the scale they communicate upstream to a pool: a 10PH mining farm colocated with a hydro dam that communicates as a single unit to the pool and splits its work internally may be thought of as a single 'miner', separate from the 'miner' operating a single S19 in his garage down the street.
 Miners "point" their hashrate at a Pool, defined below.
 From a Stratum v2 perspective, they are considered the most downstream roles.

 Pools operate as communication nodes to coordinate hashrate and distribute mining rewards.
 They create jobs for end-mining devices, validate blocks and shares, and propagate found blocks to the Bitcoin Network.
 Pools do not custody or control hashrate.
 End-mining devices compatible with the Stratum protocol can switch between pools in minutes.
-Pools therefore compete for hashrate based on latency, ease-of-use, payout reliability, and associated networking services, all of which StratumV2 can significantly improve.
+Pools therefore compete for hashrate based on latency, ease-of-use, payout reliability, and associated networking services, all of which Stratum v2 can significantly improve.
 They are considered the most upstream roles.
 Pools can open any kind of communication channels (as defined below) with downstream roles (Proxies or Mining Devices).

-Also known as the "Main Protocol", this is the direct successor to StratumV1.
+Also known as the "Main Protocol", this is the direct successor to Stratum v1.
 The main protocol is used for mining and the only part of the full protocol stack that needs to be implemented in all scenarios.
 It is used for communication between Mining Devices, Proxies, and Pool Services.
-If a miner/pool does not support transaction selection, this is the only required protocol.
+If a miner/pool does not support transaction selection and declared mining jobs, this is the only required protocol.

 Standard channels don’t manipulate the Merkle path / coinbase transaction, greatly simplifying the communication required between them and upstream nodes.